MicrosoftDocs/xamarin-docs/docs/android/get-started/hello-android-multiscreen/hello-android-multiscreen-deepdive.md

 };
 ```

-## Additional Concepts Introduced in Phoneword
+## Additional concepts introduced in phoneword

 The Phoneword application introduced several concepts not covered in
 this guide.
 These concepts include: